ubikorp/lacking.org/details/_posts/2018-06-12-king-tuff-the-other.md

 ---
-title: King Tuff
+title: King Tuff - The Other
 subtitle: The Other &bull; Sub Pop
 author: jclacking
-slug: king-tuff-the-other
 image:
   src: details/2018/king_tuff.jpg
+index: The Other, King Tuff
+keywords: Led Zeppelin, Black Crowes, Billy Squier, Sub Pop
 ---
 _released on 2018-04-13_